 In fact, in the Middle Ages, monks were not permitted to ingest the yellow spice.
 It was believed to lead the men of God down the path to temptation.

-The role of mustard in traditional Chinese medicine
+In traditional Chinese medicine

-And on the other side of the world in China, mustard seed was also embraced for medicinal purposes.
+And on the other side of the world in China, the mustard seed was also embraced for medicinal purposes.
 But in the East, this intense spice was considered an aphrodisiac for its heat in the mouth and ability, when ingested in large enough doses, to warm the body as well.

 And as it turns out, the Chinese were really on the right track.

 Mustard’s intense, spicy flavor can, according to The Stress-Eating Cure, cause a rise in adrenalin.
-And according to the research of Dr. Max Lake, the spice causes “maximal stimulation of the pain fraction of taste.”
+According to the research of Dr. Max Lake, the spice causes “maximal stimulation of the pain fraction of taste.”
 And it is this balance of pain and pleasure that brings eaters to a gastronomic climax.

 What are mustard seeds vs prepared mustard?